 Tall bearded irises don’t like to be crowded in with other plants, so find a sunny spot where they can shine on their own.
 Well-drained soil is a must, or their plump tubers will rot.
 Hardy in Zones 3 to 10.

 You may know tall garden phlox, but the genus Phlox is incredibly diverse with more than 60 native species found across North America.
 Some grow flat on the ground like a colorful carpet while others present their fragrant blossoms nearly chin-high.
 Although their hardiness varies, one thing they all have in common is they love the sun.

-By choosing several kinds, you can have phlox blooming in your garden from spring into fall.
+By choosing several kinds, you can have phlox blooming in your garden from spring into fall for some gorgeous fall flowers.
 Pollinating bees, butterflies and hummingbirds are all fans, but so are deer and rabbits.
 Animal repellents can help keep them safe from curious four-legged critters.

 Perennial salvia traditionally blooms from late spring to early summer, but reblooming cultivars continue to shoot up more flower spikes throughout the summer.
 Give them a good haircut after they flower to encourage more blooms and neaten their appearance.

 Often confused with perennial salvia, spike speedwell is botanically known as Veronica.
 Although both do a fantastic job at drawing in pollinators, these two perennials bloom at different times of the year.
 Salvia’s flowers are spent long before spike speedwell begins its show.
 By planting both, you can have perennials in bloom from late spring to late summer.